La Isla Bonita: Live performances

-"La Isla Bonita" has been included in eight of Madonna's concert tours: Who's That Girl (1987), the Girlie Show (1993), Drowned World (2001), Confessions (2006), Sticky & Sweet (2008–2009), Rebel Heart (2015–2016), Madame X (2019–2020), and Celebration (2023–2024).
+"La Isla Bonita" is one of Madonna's most performed songs, having been included in eight of her concert tours: Who's That Girl (1987), the Girlie Show (1993), Drowned World (2001), Confessions (2006), Sticky & Sweet (2008–2009), Rebel Heart (2015–2016), Madame X (2019–2020), and Celebration (2023–2024).
 During the Who's That Girl Tour, the stage was transformed into a "Spanish fantasy" with Madonna dressed in a flamenco-style cabaret outfit, flanked by dancers portraying matadors.
 Jon Pareles of The New York Times described her as a "tropical temptress" during the number.
 A performance from this tour was included on the video release Ciao Italia: Live from Italy (1988).

 The Girlie Show's performance had Madonna in sailor-inspired attire, including a striped top and bandana, while dancers dressed as seamen.
 The number included a playful moment where she pretended to faint and was carried offstage.
 The Baltimore Suns J. D. Considine praised the chemistry between the singer and her backing band during the performance.
 A rendition from the Sydney concert was featured in The Girlie Show: Live Down Under (1994) video release.

 "La Isla Bonita" was one of only two tracks from Madonna's 1980s catalogue performed on the Drowned World Tour.
 It was presented as an acoustic flamenco number, with Madonna in a backless dress, accompanied by percussionists and dancers.
 She also played guitar for the performance, which Alex Needham of NME described as a turning point in the show, pointing out that "[she] finally seems relaxed".
-The rendition from the Detroit concert on August 26 was released on the Drowned World Tour 2001 video.
+The rendition from the Detroit concert on August 26 was released on the tour's video release.